“Anything I cannot transform into something marvelous, I let go.” — Anaïs Nin

 In hindsight, I realize that sometimes a husband needs only to be a lover, and a lover only a friend; that sometimes we create “futures” with people who undeniably belong in our pasts.
 I also acknowledge, after seeing so many women compromise too much in my own family, that I was quick to say “no sir” and “goodbye.”

 I had matured into a woman who understood that successful relationships take compromise.
-I realized that often our mates won’t meet our expectations, that truly open communication saves marriages, and that sometimes (OK, often) an outsider is needed to counsel and mediate us towards happiness and peace.
+I realized that often, our mates won’t meet our expectations; that truly open communication saves marriages; and that sometimes (OK, often), an outsider is needed to counsel and mediate us toward happiness and peace.
 The problem, though, was that I chose a mate who didn’t believe in those principles as much as I did.
 He really didn’t want to do the work to make us whole, and I fell into an awful depression because I felt placed in a position where I’d be forced (again) to quit and fail as a result.

-And that’s what is left out of the conversation when we talk about quitters: that they often also feel like failures, spending a grand amount of time wondering what’s wrong with them… maybe more time than they spend conjuring up lists of what’s wrong with others.
+And that’s what is left out of the conversation when we talk about quitters: They often also feel like failures, spending a grand amount of time wondering what’s wrong with them … maybe more time than they spend conjuring up lists of what’s wrong with others.
 We are, indeed, reminded in fables and folklore that quitters never win.